ad8e/xtransformers-bisect/README.md

 I don't expect anyone to do this testing; maybe I'll get back to it some day.

-Two example runs are in `arch xformers.txt` and `arch xtransformers.txt`, but I'm not sure they're up to date.
+Two example runs are in `arch xformers.txt` and `arch xtransformers.txt`, using shuffled data.